WolfWhitaker/SiteCrawler/README.md

 - Change DAOFactory with DI to get rid of tight coupling;
 - Add support for embedded database(h2?);
 - Add Russian localization;
-?
-Consider using Spring or Hibernate to get rid of a strong inter-dependency inside the project.

 HOW TO WORK?
 ------------